johnvanderton/flysh/README.md

 **Simple example,**

-Based on the JQuery API's 'descendant selector' selector pattern, we can decompose the filter as follow,
+Based on the JQuery API's 'descendant selector' selector pattern, we can split the filter as follow,

     ['scope/iterator' + 'parent' + 'children' (sibling)]

 The first `scope/iterator` element represents the domain where all the elements to be processed are located.
 The second `parent` element, which can be recursive, represents the element containing fields.
 Finally the last element `children`, represents the attributes or values that can potentially be exploited.
 For example, it is possible to define these elements according to their `tag` and their `class` (if necessary).

 For example, the below filter makes it possible to exploit a so-called `table` structure,

     [#id_content_value tr.tr_class_value td.td_class_value]

-See below the HTML code,
+See the below HTML code,

 ```html
 <table id="id_content_value" style="width:100%">